 - 77. Civil proceedings This Act does not prevent an employer or employee from seeking remedies for a breach or non-performance of a contract of service. - 78.
-Offences and penalties (1) An employer who enters into a contract of service contrary to this Act commits an offence, and on conviction is liable to a fine not exceeding 50 penalty units. - (2) A person who assaults or wilfully hinders or obstructs or provides false or misleading information to the Minister or the CEO, or any Labour Inspector or officer or employee of the Ministry in the exercise of his or her lawful functions under this Act commits an offence, and on conviction is liable to a fine not exceeding 50 penalty units or to imprisonment for a term not exceeding 12 months, or both. - (3) A person who fails to comply with any of the other provisions of this Act for which no specific penalty is provided commits an offence and on conviction is liable to a fine not exceeding 20 penalty units, and in addition to the fine the Court may order that an employee be paid an amount equal to the amount to which the employee is entitled to under this Act.
+Offences and penalties (1) An employer who enters into a contract of service contrary to this Act commits an offence, and on conviction is liable to a fine not exceeding 100 penalty units. - (2) A person who assaults or wilfully hinders or obstructs or provides false or misleading information to the Minister or the CEO conciliation committee, or any Labour Inspector or officer or employee of the Ministry in the exercise of his or her lawful functions under this Act commits an offence, and on conviction is liable to a fine not exceeding 100 penalty units or to imprisonment for a term not exceeding 12 months, or both. - (3) A person who fails to comply with any of the other provisions of this Act for which no specific penalty is provided commits an offence and on conviction is liable to a fine not exceeding 100 penalty units, and in addition to the fine the Court may order that an employee be paid an amount equal to the amount to which the employee is entitled to under this Act. - (4) Despite subsection (3), the CEO or a labour inspector may issue a penalty notice where an employer has failed to comply with a provision of this Act as set out in regulations. - (5) A person who objects to the issuance of a penalty notice may challenge the issuance of such in Court.